 As waterfront development proceeds, Alexandria Archaeology will update this web page to provide photos and possible interpretations of the archaeological finds as they are unearthed on the waterfront projects.
 The excavations have the potential to elucidate many themes significant to the city’s history and to unearth evidence of early wharves and piers, derelict vessels, early industries, and commercial and domestic activities.

 The historic ship discovered on Alexandria’s waterfront needs your help!
 Early Alexandrians sunk this vessel on the Potomac mudflats over 200 years ago.
 Archaeologists unearthed the ship, temporarily saving it from destruction.
 We need your help to ensure the preservation of the fragile wood timbers for future generations to study and appreciate.

 Please make a generous donation to the

 Archaeology at the Hotel Indigo Site220 N. Union Street

 At this site, Archaeologists uncovered the remains of the hull of a fifty-foot vessel, as well as John Carlyle's 1755 public warehouse.
 Excavation took place in 2015-2016, and remains of the ship and warehouse are now undergoing conservation.

 Archaeology at Robinson Terminal South2 Duke Street

 Point Lumley, Robert Townshend Hooe’s stone warehouse, and Thomas Fleming’s 18th-century shipyard are part of the site’s maritime and mercantile heritage.
-The Pioneer Mill and a series of 20th-century factories and warehouses are part of the site’s industrial heritage.
-It is currently unknown whether or not any traces of these features exist beneath the ground, but check back for more updates as work progresses.
+The Pioneer Mill and a series of 20th-century factories and warehouses are part of the site’s industrial heritage .
+Archaeologists have uncovered a number of brick and stone foundations and related features.
+Check back for more updates as work progresses.